What To Do in Faial Azores | A Guide to Faial Island

 Do you want to end the day with a relaxing drink?
 Well you can head to the island’s most famous bar – Peter Cafe Sport.
 A well-known drinking establishment that is suited towards sailors as they make their way across the Atlantic.
 Even if not going for a drink, it is worth it to just take a look.

-You can learn more about the Azores by looking at some of the itineraries and guides I have up on the site.
+You can learn more about the Azores by looking at some of the other Azores itineraries and guides up on the site.
 Safe travels and feel free to ask any questions below!